 - Press and hold the Mac’s power button for 5 seconds

 - Reattach the power cables and boot the Mac as usual

 Reset the SMC of a MacBook or MacBook Pro’s with detachable batteries

-Older MacBook laptops with a removable battery can reset SMC with the following approach:
+Older MacBook laptops, indicated by having a removable battery, can reset SMC with the following approach:

 - Shutdown the MacBook/Pro and remove the battery

 - Disconnect the power adapter, hold the Power Key for 10 seconds

 - Release the power key and reconnect your battery and power adapter